JeremieGince/AutoMLpy/README.md

 ```

 Finally, you start the optimization by giving your parameter generator to the optimize method.
 Note that the
-"stop_criterion" argument is to stop the optimization when the given score is reach.
+"stop_criterion" argument is to stop the optimization when the given score is reached.
 It's really useful to save some
 time.